Health Sciences - Public Health, Bachelor of Science

 * Denotes approved Liberals Studies and/or Diversity courses.

+If you choose to complete a minor, the Internship Option and/or Additional electives requirement will be satisfied.
 You may not pursue the Community Health Minor in conjunction with this degree.

 Additional coursework is required, if, after you have met the previously described requirements, you have not yet completed a total of 120 units of credit.